 In August of 1923, the citizens of Mobile voted on a proposed bond issue to finance improvements to City Hospital; the vote was favorable, the issue was authorized, the bonds sold, and construction began.
 This marks the first, but not last, time the hospital was in need of financial assistance.
 In 1932, Legislation was passed requiring the County to pay one-half of the hospital's operating costs.

 In June of 1966, the doors of Mobile General Hospital were shut for the first time in 136 years.
-The hospital was relocated to the new six-floor, 350-bed capacity building on Fillingim Street, while the memories of the "tired old veteran" remain in the thoughts of the citizens for which she served so tirelessly and faithfully for so many years.
+The hospital was relocated to the new six-floor, 350-bed capacity building on Fillingim Street.
+(In 2016, Fillingim Street was renamed USA Medical Center Drive.)

 In 1970, Governor Albert Brewer announced that the city of Mobile would, once again, have a medical school.
 This can be seen as marking the beginning of the association between various Mobile hospitals and the University of South Alabama.
 On January 1, 1971, the County Hospital Board transferred Mobile General Hospital to USA for the price of $10.00.
 The transfer agreement is as follows: